71/asmdot/README.md

   -p, --prefix          Prefix function names by their architecture.
   -cc, --calling-convention CALLING-CONVENTION
                         Specify the calling convention of generated functions.

+C#:
+  --unsafe              Use raw pointers instead of IntPtr.
 ```

 ### Using the C API